vuejs/pinia/packages/docs/core-concepts/actions.md

 ### With `setup()`

-While Composition API is not for everyone, the `setup()` hook makes using Pinia easier to work with in the Options API.
+While Composition API is not for everyone, the `setup()` hook can make using Pinia easier to work with in the Options API.
 No extra map helper functions needed!

 ```js
 import { useCounterStore } from '../stores/counterStore'